AyushSomani001/Azure_Lab_Colloquium/README.md

 # Azure_Lab_Colloquium
-It is a repository for the course lab tutorial on 'INF-2220-1 21H Cloud and Big Data Technology' for Colloquium Group 3.
+It is a repository for the course lab tutorial on 'INF-2220-1 22H Cloud and Big Data Technology' for Colloquium 9 (Group 1 & 2).

 # Azure Batch Python Quickstart